QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/Manufacturing Technologies Hub.md

 When making a part choosing the right manufacturing technology is imperative for the quality of the end product.
 This choice will be based on things like _desired batch size_, _price_, _surface finish_, and how _complicated_ the shape is will also change the technology used.

 >[!info] Note
->This page will mostly contain an overview with links to types and categories of manufacturing technologies.
-No in-depth overview of any one will be given here. consider this page a hub more than an article.
+>This subject is not about understanding concepts, but more about giving an overview of different methods with which one can manufacture something.
+Consider this page a hub from where to search for applicable manufacturing technologies.

 ## Categories
 ### 1 - Casting